 7. 2nd ARC Reports

-Why you must read it: Best way to get deep into the policy making world.
+Why you must read it: The best way to get deep into the policymaking world.
 You understand most of the basic concepts now.
 Time to start thinking about how to change the country.
-2nd ARC had though a lot about it.
+2nd ARC had thought a lot about it.
 Go check out what they thought and improve upon them!

 What you should focus on: Primarily on the big challenges in each paper.
 And chapter level recommendations.